Luxury 4-bedroom self-catering holiday house in Portpatrick (Sleeps 8)

-Located right next door to the Portpatrick Dunskey Golf Course – a short stroll from the 1st tee, in the charming coastal village of Portpatrick – Cedar Lodge offers magnificent sea views across the Irish Sea.
+Located right next door to the Portpatrick Dunskey Golf Course – a short stroll from the 1st tee, in the charming coastal village of Portpatrick – 4-star Cedar Lodge offers magnificent sea views across the Irish Sea.

 The kitchen is well equipped with a double oven, dishwasher, gas hob, fridge-freezer and washing machine – all the appliances are Neff.
 It has a good range of glasses, cutlery, Port Meirion plates, pots and pans, oven to tableware, knives, utensils etc. There’s an antique restored pine dining table in the dining area, which seats 8 comfortably and a couple of bar stools for chatting up the chef when they are preparing supper!

-This luxury Portpatrick holiday cottage has four bedrooms, three of which can either be super king size doubles or twins – depending on your requirements – and all have en suite shower rooms.
+This luxury Portpatrick holiday house has four bedrooms, three of which can either be super king size doubles or twins – depending on your requirements – and all have en suite shower rooms.
 The fourth bedroom has a bunk bed and an en suite bathroom.
 As with all our cottages the beds have thick feather filled duvets and pillows, crisp white linen and large fluffy bath sheets and hand towels for each guest.

 Colours throughout the house are calming and it is furnished with an eclectic mix of modern and traditional furniture.
 Outside Cedar Lodge has a flood lit timber deck with a picnic table and a hard wood garden seat – you’ll find it’s a wonderful spot to enjoy a drink and take in the view.

 Cedar Lodge holiday house has an enclosed garden, possibly not entirely dog proof though, with a lawn, mature shrubs and car parking space for three cars.